openstack/openstack-manuals/doc/config-reference/source/tables/nova-DEFAULT.rst

        * Any positive integer in seconds: Enables the option.

+   * - ``max_local_block_devices`` = ``3``

+     - (Integer) Maximum number of devices that will result in a local image being created on the hypervisor node.

+       A negative number means unlimited.
+Setting max_local_block_devices to 0 means that any request that attempts to create a local disk will fail.
+This option is meant to limit the number of local discs (so root local disc that is the result of --image being used, and any other ephemeral and swap disks).
+0 does not mean that images will be automatically converted to volumes and boot instances from volumes - it just means that all requests that attempt to create a local disk will fail.

+       Possible values:

+       * 0: Creating a local disk is not allowed.

+       * Negative number: Allows unlimited number of local discs.

+       * Positive number: Allows only these many number of local discs.
+(Default value is 3).

    * - ``ovs_vsctl_timeout`` = ``120``

      - (Integer) This option represents the period of time, in seconds, that the ovs_vsctl calls will wait for a response from the database before timing out.
 A setting of 0 means that the utility should wait forever for a response.